robinz-labs/digishow/README.md

 Download and unzip the latest release file.

-macOS:
+**macOS:**
 Copy app "DigiShow" to your Applications folder and run it.

-For some macOS versions, it is also necessary to run the command xattr -cr /Applications/DigiShow.app in Terminal.
+If you see the error message says **DigiShow app is damaged and can’t be opened**, please also need to run the command _xattr -cr /Applications/DigiShow.app_ in the terminal before starting the app for the first time.

-Windows:
+**Windows:**
 Copy folder "DigiShow LINK" to your disk and run "DigiShow.exe" in the folder.

-For some Windows versions, it is also necessary to run Extra\vc_redist.x64.exe to install Visual C++ 2015 Redistributable to your windows system.
+If you see the error message says **The code execution cannot proceed because MSVCP140.dll was not found**, please also need to run Extra\vc_redist.x64.exe to install Visual C++ Redistributable to your windows system.

+It's also recommended to install loopMIDI and K-Lite Codec Pack to your Windows, the installer files can be found in Extra folder.

 ## Extra Downloads and Resources